British Rail Class 150: Northern England

-After privatisation, North Western Trains (which was later taken over by First Group and re-branded First North Western shortly afterwards) and Arriva Trains Northern operated Class 150/1 and 150/2s on their routes.
+After privatisation, North Western Trains (which was later taken over by First Group and rebranded First North Western shortly afterwards) and Arriva Trains Northern operated Class 150/1 and 150/2s on their routes.
 The North Western Trains units underwent refurbishment by Hunslet-Barclay in Kilmarnock.
 The Arriva Trains Northern trains did not.
 When Northern Rail took over, both the former FNW and ATN Class 150s were transferred to Newton Heath depot, Manchester, with the former North Western Trains Class 158s taking the 150s' places at Northern's Neville Hill depot (Leeds).
 All Northern 150s contain high-density 2+3 seating.
-During late 2011, Northern Rail received various ex London Midland 150/1s and 150/2s when the brand-new units entered service in the Midlands.
+During late 2011, Northern Rail received various ex-London Midland 150/1s and 150/2s when the brand-new units entered service in the Midlands.
 This enabled Northern Rail to increase capacity on its most overcrowded services.

 In 2015, the then-new Northern franchise (Northern) announced that 24 of their Class 150 units would be reformed into three-car units by March 2019.
 The three-car sets were to be used on routes including the Penistone Line and Leeds to Goole, though this did not end up happening.
 The current operator, Northern Trains received the Angel Trains 150/0s, previously leased to GWR, on 1 April 2020.

 It is expected that the units will continue in service with Northern until the early 2030s when they will be retired and replaced with the Class 780.